sav-che/TL-2/Authors/Stapf, Otto {std. Stapf.}.md

-> [!cite] BHL link: this entry starts at [page 839](https://www.biodiversitylibrary.org/item/104077#page/853/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 839](https://www.biodiversitylibrary.org/page/33333978) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stapf, Otto (1857-1933), Austrian botanist; Dr. phil.
 Wien 1908; assistant with Kerner von Marilaun, Wien 1882-1889; in Persia 1885; habil.
 Univ.
-Wien 1887; assistant at the Royal Botanic Gardens, Kew 1890, principal assistant 1899, keeper of the herbarium 1909-1922, botanical secretary of the Linnean Society 1908-1916; in retirement at Kew as editor of the *Botanical Magazine* 1922-1933 and of the *Index londinensis*; died on a summer trip to Austria. (*Stapf.*).
+Wien 1887; assistant at the Royal Botanic Gardens, Kew 1890, principal assistant 1899, keeper of the herbarium 1909-1922, botanical secretary of the Linnean Society 1908-1916; in retirement at Kew as editor of the *Botanical Magazine* 1922-1933 and of the *Index londinensis*; died on a summer trip to Austria.
+**Abbreviated name**: *Stapf.*

 #### Herbarium and types